Promo code SPRING2022 will be automatically applied at checkout!

 • Reducing caffeine intake, especially if you are sensitive to it

-• Including breathing exercises such as diaphragmatic breathing that may help lower stress hormones
+• Including breathing exercises such as diaphragmatic breathing that may help lower stress hormone levels

 • Meditation, which can be helpful as a longer-term reset when practiced regularly